TtheBC01/Cloud-in-a-Box/README.md

 docker build -t browser-ide .
 ```

+If you want to use your locally built image in the stack, change line 11 in the [`docker-compose.yml`](/docker-compose.yml#L11) file.

 ## Pre-built Docker Image

 A pre-built version of the browser-ide can be pulled from Docker Hub: